revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Basically, these are parent projects without code used by companies to define the set of libraries/versions, plugins they want their teams using.It can have dependencies, build plugins, variables definitions, and even their own parent POM, forming a chain.
+- Basically, these are parent projects without code used by companies to define the set of libraries/versions, plugins they want their teams using.
+It can have dependencies, build plugins, variables definitions, and even their own parent POM, forming a chain.
 - A great example is Spring Boot.
 You can extract it to create production-grade web services crazily fast.

 </blockquote>